 I joined the Woodlands Family in 1989.
 From that day to this, cheese has been a growing passion.

 Cheese is exciting!
-It’s beautiful to look at, to taste and to experience.
+It’s beautiful to look at, to taste, and to experience.
 Over the years I have learned volumes from slicing it daily.
 The interaction between customers, myself, and the cheese is an amazing education and opportunity to share my love with others.

 There is nothing like tasting a cheese for the first time, from feeling the texture as it’s sliced and inhaling the aroma for the first time, to that first taste.
 When a cheese is exceptional, that first introduction to it is magical.
-This intangible quality is balanced by the very tangible chemistry and methodology necessary to the cheese making process.
+This intangible quality is balanced by the very tangible chemistry and methodology necessary to the cheese-making process.

 I continue my education in all aspects of the cheese world via many avenues, but am especially proud to be a member of The American Cheese Society and to travel to the Society Conference every year.
 I get to meet cheese makers from across the country and am able to attend various seminars from wine and beer pairings, to cheese chemistry courses.
-I have attended dozens of lectures and had the opportunity to hear from the cheese makers themselves about their passions and processes, to ask questions and learn on a one on one basis with some of the most creative and innovative minds in the cheese world today.
+I have attended dozens of lectures and had the opportunity to hear from the cheese makers themselves about their passions and processes, to ask questions and learn on a one-on-one basis with some of the most creative and innovative minds in the cheese world today.

 One of the best parts of crisscrossing the country at these events is having an opportunity to meet up with local cheese producers.
 Even though they live and work in my own backyard, I sometimes only get to connect with them at the conference.
 In addition, I always visit a creamery or two that is local to that year’s event.
 When the conference was in Providence, Rhode Island, I drove up to Vermont where I and others actually helped to make a batch of cheddar at Grafton Village Cheese Company that will be released as a two-year cheddar.